-The refurbishment and reworking of a beautiful Grade II* listed 20th Century, modernist college building in Cambridge for the demands of the twenty-first century student life.
+The refurbishment and reworking of a Brutalist modernist college for the demands of the 21st century.

-Harvey Court is a seminal, Grade II* listed collegiate building, part of Gonville and Caius College, Cambridge.
-It was completed in 1962 by Patrick Hodgkinson, working in the office of Sir Leslie Martin with Colin St John Wilson.
-We were initially brought in to help with a leaking roof, but our commission was soon extended to bring the building in line with modern students’ expectations through a comprehensive refurbishment.
+Harvey Court is a seminal Grade II* listed building within Cambridge’s Gonville and Caius College, completed in 1962 by Patrick Hodgkinson.
+We were initially asked to help with a leaky roof, but our commission was soon extended to comprehensively refurbish the building and bring it into line with modern students’ expectations.

-The placement of this new lift also offered an opportunity to re-orientate the building: the main entrance is now in a more intuitive and secure location, sharing a porter’s lodge with an adjacent building.
-This new entrance has been sensitively incorporated, employing many architectural details of the original building.
+The placement of this new lift also offered an opportunity to radically re-orientate the building: the main entrance is now in a more intuitive and secure location.
+This has been sensitively incorporated, mimicking the architectural detailing of the original building.

-The en-suite bathrooms have been ingeniously integrated by utilising unused storage and ancillary space where possible, or otherwise incorporating them into the existing bedroom floor plate.
+The en-suite bathrooms have been ingeniously integrated, often by utilising unused storage and ancillary space.
 Through this process, the building’s listed status has been carefully managed by designating some bedrooms as ‘heritage’ rooms.
-These have been refurbished exactly as they were originally designed, giving us the freedom to modernise others in a more flexible way.
-At ground level, the common room and breakfast room have been refurbished, whilst the remodelling of utility spaces have provided a range of new or updated facilities.
+These have been restored exactly as they were originally designed, giving us the freedom to modernise others in a more flexible way.
+At ground level, the common room and breakfast room have also been refurbished, whilst the remodelling of utility spaces has provided a range of new or updated facilities.

-Finally, the environmental performance of the building has also been vastly improved, with sustainable technology carefully integrated within the building: heat recovery, better insulation and 80sqm of solar panels have cut the building’s carbon emissions by 41kg per square metre per year.
+Finally, environmental performance has been vastly improved, with sustainable technology carefully sited across the building: heat recovery, better insulation and 80sqm of solar panels have cut the carbon emissions by 41kg per square metre.